Scientists in the USA are conducting a trial into dog health that could extend their lifespan by two to four years simply by giving them a pill.

-The Dog Aging Project at the University of Washington has conducted the first phase of tests to see if the anti-rejection medicine rapamycin could help dogs live longer.
+The Dog Aging Project at the University of Washington started the first of a three phase set of tests in 2017 to see if the anti-rejection medicine rapamycin could help dogs live longer.

-Initial trials on 24 middle-aged Golden Retrievers, Labradors and German Shepherds were designed to test if the drug is safe to give to dogs but scientists have already seen improvements to the dogs’ hearts.
+The initial trials were conducted on 24 middle-aged Golden Retrievers, Labradors and German Shepherds and were designed to test if the drug was safe to give to dogs.
+Following the end of this first phase of testing, scientists found evidence of improvements to the dogs’ hearts.

-“It is important to keep in mind that this is a small study that requires replication before we can be confident in these results.
+He went on to stress that it was important to keep in mind that this was a small study that requires replication before further confidence can be found in the results.
+Dr Kaeberlein added:

 “It is also important to recognise that we don't have any evidence that the improvements in heart function indicate overall improvements in health or slower aging in these dogs or even what the long-term effects of rapamycin will be."

-However, the researchers say the results are ‘highly encouraging’ and are a ‘strong justification’ for continuing the trials.
+Phase 1 ended with researchers saying the results were ‘highly encouraging’ and ‘strong justification’ for continuing the trials.

 Dr Kaeberlein said: “Imagine what you could do with an additional two to five years with your beloved pet in the prime of his or her life.
 This is within our reach today.”

 “We all want our pets to be around for as long as possible so it’s an exciting development that it may be possible in the near future.”

 Dog aging and lifespan facts